open-telemetry/oteps/text/trace/0148-sampling-probability.md

 have high variance, combining an hour of one-minute sample frames into an aggregate data set is guaranteed to lower variance (assuming the numebr of span names stays fixed).
-It must, because the data remains unbiased, and more data yields lower variance.
+It must, because the data remains unbiased, so more data results in lower variance.

 ### Conveying the sampling probability